Communication and Leadership

 Communication Activity - The Johari Window

 Mistry K., Jaggers J., Lodge A., Alton M., Mericle J., Frush K., Meliones J. (2008).
 Using Six Sigma Methodology to Improve Handoff Communication in High Risk Patients.
-In: Advances in Patient Safety: New Directions and Alternative Approaches.
+Advances in Patient Safety: New Directions and Alternative Approaches.
 Vol. 3.
 Performance and Tools.
 AHRQ Publication No. 08-0034-3.
-Rockville, MD: Agency for Healthcare Research and Quality; August 2008.
+Rockville, MD: Agency for Healthcare Research and Quality.

 Pearson, J. (1983).
 Interpersonal Communication.
 Glenview, Illinois: Scott, Foreman and Company.